DevilFlow92/associazione-api/README.md

 ### Other planned features

-- New document types beyond the existing merge-field providers (banda, socio, esterno, contatto, servizio, ricevuta, iscrizione) — e.g. annual financial reports populated from contabilità data, assembly minutes.
+- New document types beyond the existing merge-field providers (banda, socio, esterno, contatto, servizio, ricevuta, iscrizione, allievo, iscrizione_corso) — e.g. annual financial reports populated from contabilità data, assembly minutes.
 Mostly need a new provider plus a template body, not new backend plumbing.
 - Bulk import of members and externals from Excel files (via async worker)
-- Auto-posting of service-related receipts (compensi/riscossioni) to `FlussoCassa`, on the pattern already used for `AUTO_ISCRIZIONE` — needs a new accounting-item configuration primitive (the existing `ConfigurazioneBandaAnno.voce_contabilita_quote_id` only covers membership quotes) plus a rule for which `natura_flusso`/sign to use; deliberately left out of the `Ricevuta.persona_id` generalization pending that design.
+- Auto-posting of service-related receipts (compensi/riscossioni) to `FlussoCassa`, on the pattern already used for `AUTO_ISCRIZIONE` and, since `PagamentoCorso`, for `AUTO_PAGAMENTO_CORSO` too — the latter is a working precedent for the missing piece (a dedicated `ConfigurazioneBandaAnno.voce_contabilita_*_id` per use case plus a fixed `natura_flusso`/sign), but no such column exists yet for compensi/riscossioni; deliberately left out of the `Ricevuta.persona_id` generalization pending that design.
 - OAuth `id_token` signature verification (currently decoded without signature check — acceptable short-term since the token arrives directly from the provider over HTTPS in the same request, but should be hardened